-- 1. Cardiac monitor. - 2.
-Consider Vascular Access after transport is initiated. - 3.
-All patients with a Glasgow Coma Scale (GCS) < 8 shall be considered candidates for Advanced Life Support (ALS) airway interventions unless the assessment clearly demonstrates that BLS airway interventions are adequate to maintain both airway and ventilation or medical intervention rapidly improves GCS over 8 (i.e., Narcan, Dextrose, per PD# 8004 - Suspected Narcotic Overdose and PD# 8002 - Diabetic Emergencies. - 4.
-All advanced airway placement shall be confirmed using waveform capnography, ETCO2 detector, or other approved confirming device, and waveform capnography shall be used throughout transport. - 5.
+- 1. Consider and treat causes of respiratory distress, per PD# 8026 Respiratory Distress, and PD# 8004 Suspected Narcotic Overdose. - 2.
+Cardiac monitor. - 3.
+Consider Vascular Access after transport is initiated. - 4.
+All patients with a Glasgow Coma Scale (GCS) < 8 shall be considered candidates for Advanced Life Support (ALS) airway interventions unless the assessment clearly demonstrates that BLS airway interventions are adequate to maintain both airway and ventilation or medical intervention rapidly improves GCS over 8 (i.e., Narcan, Dextrose, per PD# 8004 - Suspected Narcotic Overdose and PD# 8002 - Diabetic Emergencies. - 5.
+All advanced airway placement shall be confirmed using waveform capnography, ETCO2 detector, or other approved confirming device, and waveform capnography shall be used throughout transport. - 6.
 Two attempts at an advanced airway may be made, and then the Paramedic shall reassess the adequacy of BLS airway interventions.
 If BLS airway interventions are insufficient, a third advanced airway attempt will be made by a different (non-intern) Paramedic if available, or an i-Gel® device shall be used.
-A supraglottic airway device shall be used on the fourth advanced airway attempt if no contraindications exist. - 6.
+A supraglottic airway device shall be used on the fourth advanced airway attempt if no contraindications exist. - 7.
 Inadequate oxygenation and ventilation with an iGel device on the 4th attempt will constitute a failed airway and trigger diversion with FAILED AIRWAY PRE-ALERT to the closest ED for airway management.